.

 Wat Chakrawat, the crocodile temple in Chinatown

 Wat Chakrawat Rachawat Woramahawihan earned its nickname from the resident population of large reptiles.
-The legend goes that an especially belligerent man-eating croc with a missing eye, going by the nickname Ai-bod, was being hunted by angry locals and took refuge beneath a monk’s house in the temple.
+The legend goes that an especially belligerent man-eating croc with a missing eye was being hunted by angry locals and took refuge beneath a monk’s house in the temple.

 Wat Mangkon Kamalawat in Bangkok Chinatown